 Measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.
 Keeping residents out of the hospital during rehabilitation is key to restoring the physical abilities of residents.

 This datapoint is a measure of the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 Staying out of the emergency room is one way to measure the well-being of patients during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of autonomy with activities of daily living typically correlates with successful rehabilitation services.
+This is the percentage of short-term stay residents that experienced functional improvements, such as with activities of daily living.
+High levels of performance with activities of daily living generally correlates with superior rehabilitation services.